 UNFORGETTABLE COOKING & HOT COCKTAILS

-There will be fabulous hot food, cooked on site, from around the world.
-Choose from Mexican burritos and tacos, Caribbean, Indian and Filippino curries, wood oven pizza, spicy sausages, pancakes, ice cream and more.
-Sample beers, spicy ginger beer and soft drinks and the legendary Hot Mule.
+Choose from Mexican burritos and tacos, Thai, Cajun, Greek and Lebanese fayre, wood oven pizza, spicy sausages, ice cream and more.
+Vegan and vegetarian dishes too.
+Sample beers, local cider, spicy ginger beer, soft drinks and the legendary Hot Mule cocktail.

 Prolong the pleasure and take home your own chilli plant.
 There will be hundreds available, plenty of different and unusual varieties, and friendly advice from knowledgeable growers.

-Entertainment for 2018 to be confirmed.
-There will be face painting and sand art for the children.
+Entertainment for 2018 includes acrobatics and comedy from Felicity Footloose and music from Abba Chique.
+There will be face painting and sand art for children.